Local Trial Rules

 206.10 Motions for continuance shall be in writing and include the following information:

-a.
-The date and time opposing counsel was advised that a continuance will be requested.
+- The date and time opposing counsel was advised that a continuance will be requested.

-b.
-Whether opposing counsel agrees with or objects to the request.
+- Whether opposing counsel agrees with or objects to the request.

-c.
-The date and time of the hearing or trial for which a continuance is being sought.
+- The date and time of the hearing or trial for which a continuance is being sought.

-e.
+- The approximate amount of time needed to elapse before the matter can be heard. e.
 A good-faith estimate of the time needed for such hearing or trial when rescheduled.